Shortcuts are a source of constant amusement as far as I’m concerned, and

 the previous character.

-Two transposed characters is by far my commonest typo (vim: xp
+Two transposed characters is by far my commonest typo (vim: xp), so

 I’m not going to lie, I’m pretty happy.
 To celebrate I’m going to try and

-use bash this week by only touching letter keys, Ctrl
+use bash this week by only touching letter keys, Ctrl, Alt and Shift.

 Here’s how: